Understanding What a Reverse Mortgage Calculator Really Tells You

 A line of credit that grows over time

-That last one surprises people: unused portions of a HECM line of credit can grow, which means the available amount increases later.
+That last option surprises many people.
+Unused portions of a HECM line of credit can grow, meaning the available amount increases later.
 Not all calculators highlight that clearly.

 4. The Way Interest Accrues

-A good reverse mortgage interest calculator doesn’t just show you the upfront estimate it projects how the balance might grow.
+A good reverse mortgage interest calculator doesn’t just show you the upfront estimate; it projects how the balance might grow.
 Many homeowners don’t realize just how much interest impacts the long-term balance since there are no monthly payments required.
-Seeing the projections helps make the long-term cost far more concrete.
+Seeing these projections helps make the long-term cost far more concrete.

 5. Eligibility Clues